 While miraDry is promising news for those who suffer with underarm sweating, it cannot be used to treat excessive sweating in other areas such as hands or feet because the procedure has been optimized to take into account the physical attributes of the underarms.

-miraDry uses a non-invasive handheld device to deliver precisely controlled electromagnetic energy beneath the underarm skin to the specific location of sweat glands, resulting in thermolysis (decomposition by heat) of the sweat glands.
+miraDry uses a non-invasive handheld device to deliver precisely controlled electromagnetic energy beneath the underarm skin to the specific area where sweat glands are located, resulting in thermolysis (decomposition by heat) of the sweat glands.
 While the sweat glands are being eliminated through electromagnetic technology, the top layers of the skin are simultaneously cooled and protected.
 Sweat glands do not grow back after treatment so the effect can be seen almost immediately and results are lasting.
 For best results, two procedures spaced three months apart are recommended.

-The safety data from the three clinical studies of miraDry has been reported as very good.
+The safety data from clinical studies of miraDry has been reported as very good.
 Common side effects include mild to moderate temporary swelling and discomfort in the treatment area lasting about one week.
 Mild numbness or altered sensation of the skin in the underarm area can last several months.
 While sweating is an essential body function for temperature-control, the underarms house less than 2% of the body's sweat glands.
-The elimination of these sweat glands should have no effect on body thermoregulation and compensatory sweating (sweating on other body parts, common after ETS surgery) has not been shown to be a concern.
+According to experts, the elimination of these sweat glands should, therefore, have no effect on body thermoregulation and compensatory sweating (sweating on other body parts, common after ETS surgery) has not been shown to be a concern.
 To learn more about research findings and the miraDry procedure, click here.